 - Claim in person.
 Go into your fund's local branch.

 - Claim by post, email or fax.
 Fill out the claim form and send it, along with the relevant documentation, to your health fund.

-Health funds operate similarly on a national basis, however, there are slight differences in the cost of cover and access to facilities between states.
-For example, you’ll find residents in Victoria pay higher premiums than residents in other parts of the country.
+Health funds also operate on a national basis.
+However, there are slight differences in the cost of cover and access to facilities between states.
+For example, you'll find residents in Victoria pay higher premiums than residents in other parts of the country.

 The largest health funds in Australia by market share